aivanov306/PathfinderKingmakerSaveBuildParser/PathfinderSaveParser/README.txt

 ================================================================================

 Results are saved to the Output/ folder:
-- kingdom_stats.txt - Kingdom statistics and BP information
+- kingdom_stats.txt - Kingdom statistics, BP information, and advisor assignments
 - all_characters.txt - Complete character builds with equipment

 All output is also displayed in the console.